leoMurtha/WBCS18002/README.md

 **Show airport routes.**
 ----
-  Returns a json/csv response containing the routes that the current airport does.
+  Returns a json/csv response containing links to the routes that the specified airport does.

 * **URL**
 `/airports/:id/routes`